Health and Homelessness Fund For Change

 The Role of Fund for Change

-The Fund for Change at this time provides support to help fast-track specialized Hubs and highly supportive housing, including:
+The Fund for Change currently provides support to fast-track long-term solutions, such as specialized Hubs and highly supportive housing, primarily through capital funding.
+This can include:

 The Health and Homelessness Whole of Community System Response